A climate-friendly road map for healthcare

 With consideration to NAM’s “Top Five” list, let’s look at two specific areas of focus: building emissions and transportation emissions.
 Why?

-- These projects typically have a proven track record in delivering optimal value and ROI.
+- These projects typically have a proven track record in delivering optimal value and return on investment.

 - Given the right resources, nearly any medical facility can plan and start implementing now.